Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Le Quoc Phuong - former Deputy Director of the Center for Industry and Trade (Ministry of Industry and Trade)

-- Sir, recently, the United States announced new tariffs on imports from Canada, Mexico and China, then postponed tariffs on Mexico and Canada.
+- Sir, recently, the United States announced new tariffs on imports from Canada, Mexico and China, then postponed the tariffs on Mexico and Canada.
 What do you think about this move by the United States - Vietnam's largest export partner?

 However, the US move also shows that the use of tariffs is not only aimed at trade.
-For example, the tariffs imposed on Canada and Mexico are aimed at addressing immigration and controlling drug smuggling.
-Therefore, after Canadian Prime Minister Justin Trudeau and Mexican President Claudia Sheinbaum said they had agreed to increase border enforcement efforts in response to Trump's request to crack down on immigration and drug smuggling, the US decided to suspend the 25% tariffs on Canada and Mexico for 30 days.
+For example, the tariffs on Canada and Mexico are aimed at addressing immigration and controlling drug smuggling.
+Therefore, after Canadian Prime Minister Justin Trudeau and Mexican President Claudia Sheinbaum said they agreed to step up border enforcement efforts in response to Trump's request to crack down on immigration and drug smuggling, the US decided to suspend the 25% tariffs on Canada and Mexico for 30 days.

 Hoa Kỳ tăng thuế với hàng nhập khẩu, doanh nghiệp Việt cần lưu ý gì?